dalenewman/Cfg-NET/README.md

 * required
 * unique

 In the above code, we modeled a collection of _servers_.
 The metadata indicates that each _server_ has a **required**, and **unique** _name_.

-You can do more than just have required unique properties though:
+You can do more than just request required, unique properties though:

 ####Metadata

-Metadata descibes modifications, and/or validation that we need for each property.
-They are processed in this order:
+Metadata descibes modifications, and/or validation that we want for each property.
+It is processed in this order:

-`value` sets a default value before any of the configuration is loaded.
+1. `value` set a default value

-`toLower` quietly lower cases the value.
+1. `toLower` lower case the value

-`toUpper` quietly upper cases the value.
+1. `toUpper` upper cases the value

-`domain` validates against a list of valid values.
+1. `domain` check value against a list of valid values
-It works in conjunction with `domainDelimiter` and `ignoreCase`.

-`minLength` validates against a minimum length.
+2. `minLength` check value against a minimum length

-`maxLength` validates against a maximum length.
+3. `maxLength` check value against a maximum length

-`required` makes it so the value is required.
+3. `required` make sure value exists

-`unique` makes it so, if provided, the value is unique.
+4. `unique` make sure value is unique

 ###Create Corresponding Configuration

 The DBA told you the servers are named *Gandalf*, and *Saruman*.
-So, write this XML:
+So, depending on your preference, write your configuration in **JSON** or **XML**:

 <pre class="prettyprint" lang="xml">
 &lt;backup-manager&gt;